Wiesbaden is planning a new district: expropriations and rail connections at risk!

 Another point on the agenda is the rail connection to the new district.
 So far, there is no eligible connection to the rail network for the planned district of 67.5 hectares and around 10,000 future residents.
 An evaluative look at the project shows that although the city is examining alternative bus connections, the regional assembly clearly emphasizes the need for a rail connection.

-A preliminary schedule stipulates that there is a legally binding development plan for the BKA in the second quarter of 2028.
-An agreement with the railway daughter of the railway via a stop "Erbenheim/Campus BKA" must also be made, which is crucial for the future development of the transport connection.
-If it turns out that a 15-minute cycle for the campus is possible, this could enormously upgrade the living environment.
+A preliminary schedule stipulates that a legally binding development plan for the BKA will be ready in the second quarter of 2028.
+An agreement still needs to be made with the railway's infrastructure subsidiary regarding a “Erbenheim/Campus BKA” stop, which is crucial for the future development of transport connections.
+If it turns out that a 15-minute cycle is possible for the campus, this could enormously improve the living environment.

 The new cost and financing overview also shows that the forecast for expenditure up to 2040 is 840.3 million euros, while income is estimated at 630.6 million euros.
 A deficit of almost 210 million euros has grown in the meantime.
 In order to overcome this challenge, reserves are necessary.
 For example, it is pointed out that allocating just 1% of the residential building area through leasehold building rights would already cost the city 5 million euros.